A fast site without slow down.

 This technique is interesting for sites containing pages or posts with many images (this is the case with this post).

-This option is available directly with WP Rocket for information.
+This option is available directly with WP Rocket.

 5. Correctly manage your plugins